 2. Attractive engineer compensation & tax incentives

-When compared to engineering salaries in the United States, the compensation of Polish programmers is 2-5 times smaller.
-For instance, a Senior Front-End Software Developer in Poland earns $66,000 net per year on average, while the same professional in the States receives $145,000 gross.
-Polish Junior Mobile App Developers have an annual net salary of $18,000, while the yearly gross rate of their American counterparts is $80,000.
+Compared to engineering salaries in the United States, the compensation of Polish programmers is 2-5 times smaller.
+For instance, a Senior Front-End Software Developer in Poland earns $68,000 net per year on average, while their colleagues in the States receive $144,000 gross.
+Another example is Polish Senior Data Engineers, who have an annual net salary of $70,000, while the yearly gross rate of their American counterparts is $170,000.
+For more examples of how you can save half of your budget on salaries and channel it into product development instead, consult the table with our latest salary data below.

 4. Excellent ICT higher education

-Poland accounts for over 400 higher education institutions, 22 of which are listed in the QS World University Rankings 2023.
+Poland accounts for over 400 higher education institutions, 22 of which are listed in the QS World University Rankings 2024.
 Beyond that, around 60 universities and institutes in the country prepare tech specialists, with IT being the most popular choice among students for the last couple of years.
-As a result, Poland has almost 80,000 university graduates with a background in computer science and related fields every year, while every 4 out of 5 IT specialists has a higher education diploma.
+For instance, recent statistics indicate that more than 75,000 students chose the ICT major, with 20,000 more graduating annually.

 5. High level of English